-Name Description Mission applicability FES2014 tide model The tide model computes the tide correction at satellites location and date using FES2014 wave tide files of amplitude and phase.
+Name Description Mission applicability FES2014 and FES2022 tide models The tide model computes the tide correction at satellites location and date using FES2014/FES2022 wave tide files of amplitude and phase.
 Jason-1, Jason-2, Jason-3, Envisat and SARAL

-- To compute the ocean tide from the FES2014 harmonic components algorithm (using FES2014 model), using the diurnal and semidiurnal components as well as some non-linear and long-period ones.
+- To compute the ocean tide from the FES harmonic components algorithm (using FES2014/2022 models), using the diurnal and semidiurnal components as well as some non-linear and long-period ones.
 To add the height of the equilibrium long period ocean tide.
 The ocean tide height does not include the load tide height. - To provide the ocean tide (including long period ocean tide) in output. - To compute the height of the tidal loading induced by the ocean tide from GOT4v8ac harmonic components. - To provide the load tide in output.
 To add the ocean tide (including long period ocean tide) and the load tide to compute the geocentric (elastic) ocean tide.

-- 2.10.3.1 Input Data

 - Datation:

 - Altimeter time tag

 - Location:

 - Latitude of the measurement

 - Longitude of the measurement